Strong Coupling to Two-Dimensional Anderson Localized Modes

 The spectral width $\Gamma$ of the new eigenmodes is the average of $\Gamma_S^{\textit{NR}}$ and $\Gamma_M$, i.e., of the intrinsic linewidths of the uncoupled system.
 Let us note that condition (\ref{strong_coupling_criterion}) is not sufficient to ensure that the Rabi splitting is larger than the linewidth (this would be a necessary condition to observe Rabi oscillations in the time domain).
 One needs to satisfy the more restrictive condition $2\Omega_R\ge\Gamma$, that reads

-The scattering formalism developed here encompasses the case of a quantum emitter with transition dipole $d$ coupled to a localized mode.
-Replacing $\Gamma_S^R$ by the spontaneous decay rate $\Gamma_S^R = \mu_0\omega_M^2d^2/(2\hbar)$ in Eq.~(\ref{strong_coupling_criterion}), and assuming $\Gamma_S^{\textit{NR}}=0$, one recovers the condition $Q_M^2 A_M/\omega_M\ge\hbar\epsilon_0/(8d^2)$ that is given, e.g., in Ref.~\cite{Lodahl2012}, $Q_M$ being the quality factor of the localized mode.
 Finally let us note that the weak-coupling regime is recovered when Eq. (\ref{strong_coupling_criterion}) is not satisfied, in the limit $\Gamma_M\gg\Gamma_S$.
 In this limit, Eq. (\ref{eigenfrequencies}) shows that the system remains degenerated.
 The resonance of the scatterer broadens without affecting the localized mode.
 The broadening in this regime (or the change in the spontaneous decay rate for a quantum emitter) is exactly given by the Purcell factor.

 The expected strong coupling regime can be checked using exact numerical simulations.
 We consider the same system as in Fig.~\ref{fig:anderson}(a), and add at position $\br_S$ a resonant dipole scatterer (probe scatterer), tuned to the resonance frequency $\omega_M$ of the localized mode $M$ identified in the spectrum in Fig.~\ref{fig:anderson}(c).
 The polarizability of the probe scatterer is given by Eq.~(\ref{lorentzian_scatterer}), with $\Gamma_S^{\textit{NR}} = 0$.
 A sketch of the system is represented in Fig~\ref{fig:splitting}(a).
 Under an illumination by an external field $\sE_0(\br,\omega)$ (plane wave), a system of $N$ self-consistent equations similar to (\ref{coupled_dipoles}) can be written